Toward a Common Understanding of Cryptographic Agility -- A Systematic Review: Research Methodology

 \subsection{Research Protocol}

 The purpose of the research protocol is to ensure quality by specifying the research questions, defining inclusion and exclusion criteria for the final paper set selection, and applying the quality assurance plan throughout the process.
-Our study aims to answer the following three central research questions to provide a comprehensive overview of the literature (RQ1), a canonical and renewed definition of cryptographic agility (RQ2) and other relevant concepts (RQ3). \begin{description} \item[RQ1:] \emph{How is cryptographic agility defined in the current literature, and what are the key dimensions that distinguish these definitions?} \begin{quote} The objective of this research question is to examine the various definitions of cryptographic agility in the academic and gray literature, and to address the observed lack of consensus on its meaning.
-In particular, we aim to identify the core aspects that distinguish these definitions, as well as to determine in which ways they can be classified and whether they are typical for certain groups, domains, or authors. \end{quote} \item[RQ2:] \emph{What is a definition for cryptographic agility?} \begin{quote} This research question aims to provide a clear definition for the term cryptographic agility.
-We therefore intend to synthesize our findings from RQ1 and derive a mapping of the most significant values, which then should serve as categories.
-By using these results we want to establish a canonical definition of cryptographic agility which contains all relevant information of our data synthesis. \end{quote} \item[RQ3:] \emph{What is the relationship of the canonical definition of cryptographic agility with other relevant concepts in the area?} \begin{quote} This research question aims to emphasize the relation of our canonical definition of cryptographic agility to other relevant cryptographic concepts in the field.
-We intent to provide an even clearer consensus on the terminology by differentiating the related concepts and provide comprehensive definitions of the terms for future research. \end{quote} \end{description}
+Our study addresses the following four research questions: \begin{description} \item[RQ1:] \emph{How does the current literature define cryptographic agility and which relevant characteristics of cryptographic agility can we extract?} \begin{quote} RQ1 examines the various definitions of cryptographic agility in academic and gray literature, and addresses the lack of consensus on its meaning.
+It identifies shared aspects of the definitions and clusters them into coherent categories. \end{quote} \item[RQ2:] \emph{What are the defining characteristics of cryptographic agility and to which definition can we synthesize them based on the literature?} \begin{quote} RQ2 synthesizes the results from RQ1 into a literature-based definition of cryptographic agility that unifies the most significant characteristics extracted from the literature. \end{quote} \item[RQ3:] \emph{What is a sharpened, context-independent definition of cryptographic agility that goes beyond existing literature?} \begin{quote} RQ3 refines and consolidates the concept of cryptographic agility beyond the definition synthesized from the literature.
+Building on the results of RQ2, we revisit the key characteristics of cryptographic agility and derive a sharpened and context-independent definition of cryptographic agility. \end{quote} \item[RQ4:] \emph{What are the contextual domains of cryptographic agility and how can its relationship to related concepts be clarified?} \begin{quote} RQ4 investigates how cryptographic agility manifests in different contexts and synthesizes them into the overarching domains of conceptual, software, hardware, and organization.
+We also clarify the relationship of cryptographic agility to the neighboring concepts of cryptographic versatility and cryptographic interoperability, in order to sharpen conceptual boundaries and avoid terminological ambiguity. \end{quote} \end{description}

 Our selection criteria (Table~\ref{tab:selection_criteria}) function as a structured quality control measure to systematically assess articles based on predefined standards.
 Articles are incorporated into the final selection only if they satisfy all inclusion criteria and are free from any exclusionary conditions.